DjangoGirls/tutorial/en/chromebook_setup/instructions.md

 6. Select the _Blank_ (second from the right on the bottom row with orange logo)

-Now you should see an interface with a sidebar, a big main window with some text, and a small window at the bottom that looks something like:
+Now you should see an interface with a sidebar, a big main window with some text, and a small window at the bottom that looks something like this:

     yourusername:~/workspace $